inpsyde/wpml2mlp/readme.txt

 WPML stores each entry as a separate post and uses some custom tables to connect the translations.
 If you de-activate the plugin or have issues with functionality related to version updates, you get one site with multilingual confusion.
 This plugin migrate all data from WPML to [MultilingualPress](https://wordpress.org/plugins/multilingual-press/) plugin, also the [Premium](http://multilingualpress.pro/) Version.

 = Attention =
-**This is a beta version!** You can use the plugin, but make a backup safely.
+**This is a helper plugin, not always in use!** You can use the plugin, but make a backup safely.
 Please give us feedback if you see problems.
 The best way for feedback is an issue on the repository on [github.com/inpsyde/wpml2mlp](https://github.com/inpsyde/wpml2mlp).

 This migration plugin: